yingji15/yingji15.github.io/_posts/2021-01-31-writing-order.md

 tags: [writing]
 ---

-I have faith in systems.
+When it comes to doing something serious, I believe in systems.
 Like the author Scott Adams says in his book *How to fail at almost everything and still win big*

 > A system is something you do on a regular basis that increases your odds of happiness in the long run.
 If you do something every day, it’s a system.
 If you’re waiting to achieve it someday in the future, it’s a goal.